dynatrace-oss/dynatrace-metric-utils-go/README.md

 The serialization function accepts a merged `NormalizedDimensionList` which can be acquired using the `dimensions.MergeLists` function.
 Dimensions in lists passed further right with the same (normalized) dimension keys overwrite dimensions passed in lists further left.

-> Note that the merge function must be called every time a new dimension is added to any of the lists!
+> Note that the MergeLists function must be called every time a new dimension is added to any of the lists!

 ### Metric line creation